imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 To generate the plot, click the **Plot features** button.
-A graph should appear on which you can interact a bit. {% include key content='Mousedrag' %} towards the bottom right direction will zoom the plot, and {% include key content='Mousedrag' %} towards to up right direction will reset the zoom.
-The {% include key content='Right-click'
-%} menu lets you configure the plot, save it to an image file and export it as an ImageJ table.
+A graph should appear on which you can interact a bit. {% include key content='press|Mousedrag' %} towards the bottom right direction will zoom the plot, and {% include key content='press|Mousedrag' %} towards to up right direction will reset the zoom.
+The {% include key content='press|Right-click' %} menu lets you configure the plot, save it to an image file and export it as an ImageJ table.

 ![bdv-MaMuT\_TrackSchemeSideBar.png](bdv-MaMuT_TrackSchemeSideBar.png
 "bdv-MaMuT_TrackSchemeSideBar.png")